MozaikAgency/wp-theme-starter/theme/library/README.md

 ## Utils

-The `MOZ_Utils` class holds a few misc utility methods to make certainly things easier.
+The `MOZ_Utils` class holds a few miscellaneous utility methods to make certain things easier.

 `MOZ_Utils::get_upper( 'string' )` returns the given string in uppercase with all accents removed.